pwestlin/eshop/README.md

 ## Architecture

-Modular Monolith and Event-Driven Architecture (EDA).
+Modular Monolith, Event-Driven Architecture (EDA) and some parts from Domain-Driven Design.
 Yes, I did cut some corners here and there beacuse this is not a production-ready system. 😀

 ## Features